apache/accumulo-website/tour/data-model.md

 ---
 title: Data Model
 ---
-Data is stored in Accumulo in a sorted [TreeMap].
-The Keys are broken up logically into a few different parts, as seen in the image below.
+Data is stored in Accumulo in a distributed sorted map.
+The Keys of the map are broken up logically into a few different parts, as seen in the image below.

 ![key value pair]({{ site.url }}/images/docs/key_value.png)